Algae eater fish are always popular because nobody likes an aquarium covered in algae.

 18. Rabbit Snail

-With a twisting corkscrew shell that can grow as long as 3″, their active, inquisitive nature makes them fascinating to watch (for a snail).
+With a twisting corkscrew shell that can grow as long as 3″, their active, inquisitive nature makes them fascinating to watch (for algae eating snails).

 Rabbit Snails come in several colors including midnight black and bright gold.
 And all colors love consuming soft algae and rotten plant matter.